-Through the MISTI program, MIT-Brazil matches MIT undergraduate and graduate students with projects in Brazil as part of the MIT Global Startup Labs, MIT Global Teaching Labs, and a variety of internship opportunities—both in industry and in university research labs.
+MISTI Brazil matches MIT undergraduate and graduate students with projects in Brazil as part of the MISTI Global Classroom, MISTI Global Teaching Labs, and a variety of internship opportunities—both in industry and in university research labs.
 Spanning from areas as diverse as biotechnology and civil engineering to artificial intelligence and management, MIT students experience one-of-a-kind opportunities to expand their horizons by experiencing Brazilian culture while closely collaborating with supervisors, colleagues and students on a socially, scientifically, economically and/ or technologically relevant project.

 Program Opportunities